jpgaviria2/bitcoinrewards/README.md

 # Bitcoin Rewards Plugin for BTCPay Server

-A standalone plugin that enables Bitcoin-backed rewards for customers when they make purchases through Shopify or Square.
+A standalone plugin that enables Bitcoin-backed rewards for customers when they make purchases through Shopify.

 ## Features

 - **Automatic Rewards**: Automatically calculate and send Bitcoin rewards based on order amounts
 - **Shopify Integration**: Receive order webhooks from Shopify and process rewards
-- **Square Integration**: Receive order webhooks from Square and process rewards
 - **Email Notifications**: Send email notifications to customers with their reward details
 - **Configurable**: Set reward percentage, minimum order amounts, and maximum reward limits
-- **Secure**: Webhook signature verification for Shopify and Square
+- **Secure**: Webhook signature verification for Shopify

 ## Installation